londonhackspace/acserver-django/README.md

 ./manage.py updatecarddb /path/to/carddb.json

+(If you just want some initial data to test with you can use server/0_carddb.json)

 Using the permissions thing with LDAP:

 Go to the "Authentication and Authorization" section of the Django admin and then to Groups.